Who we are

 Honorary Director

-Suzanne is Honorary Director of Inform.
+Suzanne is Honorary Director of Inform and a a Senior Lecturer in Religious Studies at the Open University.
 She has worked at Inform in various capacities since 2002, responding to complex enquiries, giving media interviews on print, radio and televisions, updating the database, co-authoring commissioned reports, giving training to government departments and talks to schools.
 Her particular areas of expertise include movements with origins or inspirations from Asian and Indian traditions and contemporary groups which are interested in prophecy and the end of the world.
 Between 2015-2020 she works at Inform as a post-doctoral research fellow on AYURYOG, a European Research Council Horizon 2020 grant looking at the entangled Histories of Yoga, Ayurveda and Alchemy in South Asia.
-She is also a Senior Lecturer in Religious Studies at the Open University and on the Educational Sub-Committee for the Centre for the Critical Study of Apocalyptic and Millennial Movements (CenSAMM).
 Click here for information on her publications.

 Sarah Harvey, PhD